Cerro Blanco (volcano): 4.2 ka eruption

 Pyroclastic flows also formed, perhaps through instability of the eruption column (unit "CB_{2}3"), and spread away from the volcano through surrounding valleys.
 They reached distances of 35 km from Cerro Blanco and while many of their up to 30 m thick deposits are heavily eroded well-exposed outcrops occur south of the volcano at Las Papas.
 They consist of pumice fragments of varying sizes embedded within ash, as well as country rock that was torn up and embedded in the flows.
 In the south, pyroclastic flows descending valleys partially overflowed their margins to flood adjacent valleys and reached the Bolsón de Fiambalá.
 North-westward and north-eastward flowing ignimbrites generated ignimbrite fans in the Purulla and Carachipampa valleys, respectively.

 The deposits from this event are also known as Cerro Blanco Ignimbrite, as Ignimbrite of the second cycle or El Médano or Purulla Ignimbrite.
 Formerly these were dated to be 12,000 and 22,000 years old, respectively, and related to the Cerro Blanco and (potentially) Robledo calderas.
 Cerro Blanco is considered to be the youngest caldera of the Central Andes.

 With a volume of 110 km3 of tephra, the 4.2 ka eruption has been tentatively classified as 7 on the Volcanic Explosivity Index, making it comparable to the largest known Holocene volcanic eruptions.
 It is the largest known Holocene eruption in the Central Andes and of the Central Volcanic Zone, larger than the 1600 Huaynaputina eruption, the largest historical eruption of the Central Volcanic Zone.
 Most of the erupted volume was ejected by the eruption column, while only about 8.5 km3 ended up in pyroclastic flows.
 Caldera collapse occurred during the course of the eruption, generating the unusually small (for the size of the eruption) Cerro Blanco caldera through a probably irregular collapse.

 Some authors have postulated that mid-Holocene eruptions of Cerro Blanco impacted human communities in the region.
 Tephra deposits in the Formative Period archaeological site of Palo Blanco in the Bolsón de Fimabalá have been attributed to Cerro Blanco, as is a tephra layer in an archaeological site close to Antofagasta de la Sierra.
 At Cueva Abra del Toro in northeastern Catamarca Province, rodents disappeared after the eruption and there was a change in human activity.
 The eruptions of Cerro Blanco may – together with more local seismic activity – be responsible for the low population density of the Fiambalá region, Chaschuil valley and western Tinogasta Department during the Archaic period between 10,000 and 3,000 years ago.
+The eruption is not recorded in the known oral tradition of the region.
 The 4.2 kiloyear climatic event occurred at the same time; it may be in some way related to the Cerro Blanco eruption.